 Our ambition is that everyone, particularly those with significant barriers to overcome, receives support from business, to build the skills and confidence they need to gain and sustain employment.

-Amongst the UK's 2.5m unemployed people, the number of adults over 25 out of work for more than a year has risen by over 70% since May 2011.
+More than a quarter of the UK's 2.2m unemployed people have been looking for work for more than a year.
 For many, a lack of self-confidence, recent experience or qualifications means that without proactive support they are unlikely to find and keep work.
 These barriers are often compounded by experiences of homelessness or the criminal justice and care systems.

 What we ask of business